 The United Nations Security Council and the international community condemned the violence and use of force against civilians in Libya and on February 26, 2011, the United Nations Security Council unanimously agreed to refer the ongoing situation in Libya to the International Criminal Court, impose an arms embargo on the Libyan Arab Jamahiriya, including the provision of mercenary personnel, freeze the financial assets of Muammar Gadhafi and certain family members, and impose a travel ban on Gadhafi, certain family members and senior advisors.

-On February 27, 2011 the United Nations refugee agency said almost 100,000 people have fled Libya into neighboring Egypt and Tunisia in the past week, to escape a deadly anti-government uprising.
+On February 27, 2011 the United Nations refugee agency said almost 100,000 people had fled Libya into neighboring Egypt and Tunisia in the past week, to escape a deadly anti-government uprising.
 U.N.
 High Commissioner for Refugees Antonio Guterres asked the international community Sunday to provide quick and generous assistance to Egypt and Tunisia, so that they can cope with what he called a "humanitarian emergency."
-The U.N. agency says Tunisia has reported the entry of 40,000 people from Libya since February 20, and Egypt has recorded 55,000 people crossing the Libyan border since February 19.
+The U.N. agency says Tunisia reported the entry of 40,000 people from Libya since February 20, and Egypt recorded 55,000 people crossing the Libyan border since February 19.

 By 02 March 2011 pro-Gadhafi forces stormed into Brega and briefly seized its oil installations along with an airstrip.
 Opposition fighters said they later recaptured both sites.
 Witnesses also said military forces carried out air strikes on the nearby town of Ajabiya.
-Ajabiya and Brega are on the western edge of the eastern region that has been largely under opposition-control since anti-government protesters and military defectors began an uprising last month to end Gadhafi's autocratic rule.
+Ajabiya and Brega are on the western edge of the eastern region that had been largely under opposition-control since anti-government protesters and military defectors began an uprising last month to end Gadhafi's autocratic rule.
 Libyan anti-government activists continue to hold the key western town of Zawiya, near the Libyan capital, Tripoli, following a battle with government troops.
 But, residents said pro-government forces had moved their checkpoints closer to the town, increasing control over outlying areas.

 The Libyan Human Rights League estimates at least 6,000 people had died in the two-week old uprising.
 At a conference in Paris on Wednesday 02 March 2011, spokesman Ali Zeidan said about half of the deaths were in Tripoli.